 Using diatomaceous earth is an organic, safe, and non-toxic way to control spiders inmyour garden.
 Diatomaceous earth is a soft, porous rock that has centuries-old aquatic remains trapped in it.
 When you crush the rock and sprinkle it in the garden, the fossilized content sucks away moisture from spiders' bodies when they crawl on it, and they die.
 Sprinkle this dust on all areas where spiders are likely to weave webs, including tree branches, beneath rocks, and all shady and moist spaces.

 This option is not very advisable, since the insecticide will also kill the pests on which spiders feed.
 More importantly, you will have to study the range of insecticides carefully before selecting one for spider control.
-Even after this study, you may still end up selecting the wrong insecticide and inflict harm on the garden's flora, or worse, on your family.
+Even after this study, you may still end up selecting the wrong insecticide and inflict harm on the garden and flora, or worse, on your family.
 If you must use an insecticide, it is best to call a professional service for safe and proper spraying.

 Light the Garden Dimly